We undertake licensing of hackney carriages and private hire vehicles, drivers and operators within the Borough.

 Your licensing body will only receive confirmation from HMRC that you've completed the tax check, they will not have access to information about your tax affairs.

 If you've not registered to pay tax on earnings from your licensed trade, please go to GOV.UK to check if you need to register as soon as possible

 There are two types of licensed vehicle.
 A private hire vehicle is a vehicle that can carry passengers for hire or reward, but only by being pre-booked.
 It is not allowed to stand or ply for hire on the taxi ranks or in the streets of the Borough.
 If you are proposing to run a business for the invitation or acceptance of bookings for private hire vehicle(s) in the Borough, you must hold a private hire operator's licence that we have issued to you.
 A hackney carriage is a vehicle that can stand on the taxi ranks or ply for hire in the streets of the Borough.

 On initial application, hackney carriage and private hire vehicles must be no older than 5 years old from the date of first registration.
 Transfer vehicles must be newer than the vehcile they are replacing, as well as being under 5 years old.

 The application process involves production of the following:

 Once you have got to this stage and your vehicle has been inspected (with a meter run in the case of a hackney carriage) we will be in a position to issue your licence.
-Vehicle licences are renewed on 1 May each year and paperwork will be issued in March/April annually so that you can do this.
+Vehicle licences are renewed annually, on the anniversary off issue, and paperwork will be issued at least month before so that you can do this.

 If you are proposing to run a business for the invitation or acceptance of bookings for private hire vehicle(s) in the Borough, you must hold a private hire operator's licence issued to you by us.
 This may be in addition to a private hire drivers licence if you are also a driver.